wolfenrain/stateless/README.md

 }
 ```

-Our `MyCounterText` widget can simply observe the state of our `MyHomePage` and read the current `counter` value from it.
+Our `MyCounterText` widget can simply observe the state of our `MyCounter` and read the current `counter` value from it.

 ## Contributing